lukeg101/lplzoo/STLC/README.md

 ## Prerequisites
 You need [Haskell](https://www.haskell.org/), this compiles with GHC 8.2.2 at least (Stack resolver: lts-11.0).

+_Optional_: If you want to run the tests for this module, you'll need [QuickCheck](http://hackage.haskell.org/package/QuickCheck-2.12.6.1/docs/Test-QuickCheck.html#v:label).

 ## To Build & Run

 To compile and run do: